-During recent explorations at an ancient Egyptian temple near Alexandria, archaeologists found something startling and unique.
-While searching inside a newly discovered burial shaft, they found a 2,000-year-old mummy with a golden tongue.
+During explorations at an ancient Egyptian temple near Alexandria in 2021, archaeologists found something startling and unique.
+While searching inside a burial shaft, they found a 2,000-year-old mummy with a golden tongue.
 This isn’t to suggest that the mummy suddenly came to life and began impressing them with its powers of oratory persuasion.
 It means that the mummy had an actual golden tongue - a replica made from precisely shaped, shiny golden foil.
 This glittering discovery was made by a joint team of archaeologists from the Dominican Republic and Egypt, headed by trailblazing archaeologist Kathleen Martinez.

 Golden Tongue at Taposiris Magna